parkinsons-toolkit/app-content/pages-content/managing-symptoms/balance-and-falls.md

 Exercises to achieve these need to be tailored to your ability and needs.

-For more on all of these aspects, see the _Keeping Active_ page.
+For more on all of these aspects, see the <a href="/learn/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> page.

 <div class="video-container">
 <iframe